mohatomohatomohatomohatomohatomoha/abstraction-search-dev/README.md

 AS is even a valid algorithm to use, i'll have fun crying while working on this

 tools to use:
-- sympy for symbolic differentiation and chain rule (bestowed as a gift from higher dimensional beings...get it 😹😹😹)
+- sympy for symbolic differentiation (bestowed as a gift from higher dimensional beings...get it 😹😹😹)
 - matplotlib (?) or something else to simulate scalar fields

 concepts to use: